 5. Enable WordPress Caching

 WordPress is using this process in multiple places of its internal functioning.
-However, you can enhance the level of caching of other WordPress processes by installing cache plugins like W3 Total Cache or WP Super Cache.
+However, you can enhance the level of caching of other WordPress processes (and ultimately speed up WordPress as a whole) by installing cache plugins like W3 Total Cache or WP Super Cache.

 7. Upgrade Your PHP Version

 For beginners, PHP is a scripting language to create dynamic interactive websites like WordPress.
 WordPress relies on PHP to execute its code to generate web pages.
-The version of PHP has a tremendous impact on your WordPress website’s performance.
+The version of PHP has a tremendous impact on your WordPress website’s performance – so if you can upgrade to PHP 7 go for it to speed up WordPress installs on your server.
 In fact, a benchmark performed by Kinsta Managed Hosting showed that PHP 7 is almost 2x faster than its previous version.

 Upgrading, however, may or may not be your choice.
 Check with your hosting provider to see if your server has been upgraded yet or to find out the timeline for upgrading.
 Some old functions may no longer be supported, so make sure to throughly test your website (theme & plugins included) after upgrading.

 You can also reduce the loading time of your website by optimizing your images.
 When uploading an image to your WordPress website, you can choose to compress or save it as a progressive JPG.
-Other ways to optimize your images are as follows:
+Other ways to optimize your images to speed up WordPress are as follows:

 - Resize and crop images before uploading using basic photo editing software